-DSSI business capabilities
+SSI business capabilities

 Mapping between business functional domains and business capabilities

 The table below defines the mapping between the Business Functional Domain as defined in section 2.1 of this document, and the DCC business capabilities.
 This mapping is informational only – per the hierarchy given in section 1.4 above, Epics and Process Maps will be related to business functional domains, not to DCC business capabilities.